Belzutifan (Welireg™)

 About Belzutifan (Welireg™)

-Belzutifan (Welireg™) is a hypoxia-inducible factor-2 alpha (HIF-2α) inhibitor used for the treatment of von Hippel-Lindau (VHL) disease.
-In VHL, the body overproduces HIF-2α, leading to an increased risk of cancer cell development/growth.
-Belzutifan (Welireg™) works to block these mechanisms that make cells reproduce rapidly, and influence tumor growth.
+Belzutifan (Welireg™) is a hypoxia-inducible factor-2 alpha (HIF-2α) inhibitor used to treat some types of renal cell carcninoma, pheochromocytoma, paraganglioma, and von Hippel-Lindau (VHL) disease.
+In VHL, the body makes too much HIF-2α, causing cancer cells to develop and grow.
+Belzutifan (Welireg™) works to block these mechanisms that make cells multiply rapidly, slowing or stopping tumor growth.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

 Belzutifan can be affected by certain medications.
-Be sure to tell your healthcare provider about all medications and supplements you take.
-It can also impact how well hormonal birth control (birth control pills, some IUD’s, injections, vaginal rings, and skin patches), works so you should use a non-hormonal method (condom, diaphragm, sponge, copper IUD, cervical cap) of birth control during treatment and for 1 week after the last dose.
+Be sure to tell your provider about all medications and supplements you take.
+It can also affect how hormonal birth control (pills, some IUD’s, injections, vaginal rings, and skin patches) works, so you should use a non-hormonal method (condom, diaphragm, sponge, copper IUD, cervical cap) of birth control during treatment and for 1 week after the last dose.

 Storage and Handling